-BitTorrent is the most successful peer-to-peer application.
+Abstract-BitTorrent is the most successful peer-to-peer application.
 In the last years the research community has studied the BitTorrent ecosystem by collecting data from real BitTorrent swarms using different measurement techniques.
-In this article we present the first survey of these techniques that constitutes a first step in the design of future measurement techniques and tools for analyzing large-scale systems.
-The techniques are classified into macroscopic, microscopic, and complementary.
-Macroscopic techniques allow us to collect aggregated information of torrents and present very high scalability, able to monitor up to hundreds of thousands of torrents in short periods of time.
-Microscopic techniques operate at the peer level and focus on understanding performance aspects such as the peers' download rates.
-They offer higher granularity but do not scale as well as macroscopic techniques.
-Finally, complementary techniques utilize recent extensions to the BitTorrent protocol in order to obtain both aggregated and peer-level information.
-The article also summarizes the main challenges faced by the research community to accurately measure the BitTorrent ecosystem such as accurately identifying peers and estimating peers' upload rates.
+In this paper we present the first survey of these techniques that constitutes a first step in the design of future measurement techniques and tools for analyzing large scale systems.
+The techniques are classified into Macroscopic, Microscopic and Complementary.
+Macroscopic techniques allow to collect aggregated information of torrents and present a very high scalability being able to monitor up to hundreds of thousands of torrents in short periods of time.
+Rather, Microscopic techniques operate at the peer level and focus on understanding performance aspects such as the peers' download rates.
+They offer a higher granularity but do not scale as well as the Macroscopic techniques.
+Finally, Complementary techniques utilize recent extensions to the BitTorrent protocol in order to obtain both aggregated and peer level information.
+The paper also summarizes the main challenges faced by the research community to accurately measure the BitTorrent ecosystem such as accurately identifying peers or estimating peers' upload rates.
 Furthermore, we provide possible solutions to address the described challenges.

-INTRODUCTION
+I. INTRODUCTION

-BitTorrent [5] is the most successful peer-topeer file sharing application.
-Indeed, it is responsible for a major portion of the Internet traffic share [10] and is used daily by dozens of millions of users.
-This has attracted the interest of the research community, which has thoroughly evaluated the performance and demographic aspects of BitTorrent.
-Due to the complexity of the system, the most relevant studies have tried to understand different aspects by performing real measurements of BitTorrent swarms in the wild, that is, inferring information from real swarms in real time.
+BitTorrent [5] is the most successful peer-to-peer filesharing application.
+Indeed, it is responsible for a major portion of the Internet traffic share [10] and is daily used by dozens of millions of users.
+This has attracted the interest of the research community that has thoroughly evaluated the performance and the demographic aspects of BitTorrent.
+Due to the complexity of the system, the most relevant studies have tried to understand different aspects by performing real measurements of BitTorrent swarms in the wild, this is inferring information from real swarms in real time.

-Several techniques have been used in order to measure different aspects of BitTorrent so far; however, to the best of the authors' knowledge there is no document that compiles, describes, and classifies these techniques.
-In this article we first describe the main aspects and functionality of the complete BitTorrent ecosystem.
-Afterward, we present a survey of the existing BitTorrent measurement techniques.
-Finally, we describe the main challenges these techniques face and possible solutions to them before concluding the article.
+Several techniques have been used in order to measure different aspects of BitTorrent so far, however to the best of the authors knowledge there is no document that compiles, describes and classifies these techniques.
+In this paper we firstly describe the main aspects and functionality of the complete BitTorrent Ecosystem in Section II.
+Afterwards, Section III presents a survey of the existing BitTorrent measurement techniques.
+Finally, we describe the main challenges that these techniques face and the possible solution to them in Section IV before concluding the paper in Section V.

+II.
 BITTORRENT ECOSYSTEM

-BitTorrent [5] is the name used by Brian Cohen to define the peer-to-peer file sharing protocol he designed a decade ago.
-Due to the great success of this protocol, a complex system was created around it.
-In this article we adopt the terminology used by Zhang et al. [16] to refer to this complex system as the BitTorrent ecosystem.
+BitTorrent [5] is the name used by Brian Cohen to define the peer-to-peer file-sharing protocol that he designed one decade ago.
+Due to the great success of this protocol a complex system was created around it.
+In this paper we adopt the terminology used by Zhang et al. [16] to refer to this complex system as the BitTorrent Ecosystem.
 In this section we describe the main players of this ecosystem as well as its functionality.
 This is summarized in Fig. 1.